Paeonia brownii Douglas ex Hook.

 Bloom Time: March to June

-Paeonia brownii is a herbaceous, perennial, flowering plant up to 20 inches (50 cm) tall, with dark maroon flowers up to 1.2 inches (3 cm) in diameter.
-Each pinkish stem is somewhat decumbent and has 5 to 8 twice compound or deeply incised, bluish green, hearless, somewhat fleshy leaves which may develop purple-tinged edges when temperatures are low.
-The blades of the leaflets or segments are oval to inverted egg-shaped, up to 2.4 inches (6 cm) long and up to 2 inches (5 cm) wide, with a clearly narrowed, stalk-like foot and an stump or rounded tip.
-Flowering occurs from March to June followed by a long dormancy.
+Paeonia brownii is a herbaceous perennial flowering plant with dark maroon flowers that are up to 1.2 inches (3 cm) in diameter.
+It grows up to 20 inches (50 cm) tall.
+Each pinkish stem is somewhat decumbent and has 5 to 8 twice compound or deeply incised, bluish-green, hairless, somewhat fleshy leaves, which may develop purple-tinged edges when temperatures are low.
+The blades of the leaflets or segments are oval to inverted egg-shaped, up to 2.4 inches (6 cm) long and up to 2 inches (5 cm) wide, with a narrowed, stalk-like foot and a stump or rounded tip.
+Flowering occurs from March to June, followed by long dormancy.

 USDA hardiness zone 3a to 6b: from −40 °F (−40 °C) to 0 °F (−17.8 °C).

 The hardy Peony plant prefers full sun, pH-neutral, well-draining soil, and a deep cold spell each year to help it regenerate in the spring.
 Depending on the variety you choose, they can flower from spring through early summer with plump, showy, feathery blooms in hues of pink, red, peach, and white.

 Unlike most perennials, Peonies do not need to be dug up and divided as they grow and mature.

 The ideal time to plant Peony tubers is in the late fall before the first hard frost.
 Peonies do not respond well to being transplanted, so we recommend planting tubers rather than transplanting an established plant.